OblancC/wavemotors/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

+## BackEnd
+Here we have the file to run the back-end : (https://github.com/OblancC/back)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.